 Final approval for the Pfizer COVID-19 vaccine for people ages 12 to 15 is expected Wednesday, May 12, 2021.
 Please visit our COVID-19 vaccine page for scheduling options.

 Naturally, expectant mothers are experiencing some hesitancy and a lot of questions about receiving the COVID-19 vaccine.
 In this short video, Leon Hendrix interviews David Columbo, MD, division chief, maternal-fetal medicine, about this topic.
 Listen as he dispels myths and explains why he strongly encourages pregnant women to get vaccinated, how the mRNA vaccines work and allow the mother to pass antibodies to her baby, why pregnant women are at increased risk of getting sicker from COVID-19 and more.

 Our community spiritual leaders play an important role in the emotional and spiritual health of our patients.
-We are so pleased to share that community spiritual leaders are once again able to visit hospitalized patients from their faith community at Spectrum Health hospitals (not yet at rehab and nursing centers or those positive for COVID-19).
-Spiritual leaders interested in being on the approved spiritual leader access list may call 616.391.5673 before entering our facilities.
+We are pleased to share that community spiritual leaders are once again able to visit hospitalized patients from their faith community at Spectrum Health hospitals (not yet at rehab and nursing centers).
+This leader may visit in addition to those who are able to visit under current visitor restrictions.

 Listen to CJ Gibson, MD, surgical critical care physician, as he helps to answer questions for those who may be hesitant to receive their vaccine.

 The Community Conversation: Vaccine Health Series came to a close on April 30 after launching back in January.
 What a journey it has been, featuring candid talks about COVID-19 and the vaccine in a variety of sectors in our West Michigan community.
 You can revisit those conversations on our Facebook playlist.